computourist/RFM69-MQTT-client/Gateway_2.2/Readme.txt

 by Computourist@gmail.com March 2015

-- changed handling ofbinary inputs.
+- changed handling of binary inputs.
 In order to be more compatible with the way openhab handles messages the binary inputs were changed.
 On every state transition a message is generated with "ON" or "OFF" in the message block, depending on the actual state of the input.